Lyrica

 Learn More: Safety information >

-What are the most important things I should know about LYRICA?
+What are the warnings and precautions I should know about LYRICA?

-Pregnancy Registry: If you become pregnant while taking LYRICA, talk to your doctor about registering with the North American Antiepileptic Drug Pregnancy Registry.
+- Pregnancy Registry: If you become pregnant while taking LYRICA, talk to your healthcare professional about registering with the North American Antiepileptic Drug Pregnancy Registry.
 You can enroll in this registry by calling 1-888-233-2334.
 The purpose of this registry is to collect information about the safety of anticonvulsant medicines during pregnancy.
-Any woman who is currently pregnant and is taking antiepileptic drugs for any reason, can enroll in the registry.
 Information on the registry can also be found at the website http://www.aedpregnancyregistry.org/.

 Please consult the Consumer Information leaflet contained in your product package for complete information.